You will be given six 10 mg tablets to take as your first dose. After this, take one tablet daily.

 About prasugrel tablets

 In your blood there are 'sticky' cells called platelets.
 When you cut yourself, the platelets stick to each other (clot) to seal the wound.
 Sometimes platelets stick to each other inside an artery - this is called a thrombus.
 If a thrombus forms in a blood vessel around your heart, this reduces the flow of blood to your heart.
-The term acute coronary syndrome (ACS) covers a range of disorders that are caused by this underlying problem.
+The term acute coronary syndrome (ACS) covers a range of disorders that are caused by this underlying problem, and include heart attacks and a type of chest pain known as unstable angina.

 Before taking prasugrel tablets